 Who killed Joe Elwell?

-He was the world’s leading expert on the game of bridge, the leisure pursuit of choice for Jazz Age America’s “fashionable society and its emulators.”
-Joseph Bowne Elwell’s skill as a player and teacher made him a bestselling author – Elwell on Bridge was the bible of the challenging game – and catapulted him into the social swirl of New York, Newport, and Palm Beach.
-And it made him rich: he tutored and befriended millionaires and celebrities, picked up stock tips from Wall Street insiders at the card table, and made a killing by gambling on high-stakes matches.
-He lived in a townhouse on the Upper West Side and owned a yacht, cottages in Southampton and Saratoga Springs, and seaside property in Florida.
-He bought a Kentucky stable to indulge his passion for racing and betting on thoroughbreds.
-His face was as familiar to patrons of Manhattan’s theatres and nightclubs as it was on the links of his Westchester County country club, in the salons of Newport’s opulent mansions, trackside at Long Island’s Belmont Park, and at Palm Beach’s exclusive resorts.
-And he was a notorious philanderer, estranged from his wife and linked to a succession of women – heiresses, chorus girls, waitresses, the daughters of rich friends, the socialites he tutored at cards.
+He was one of the world’s leading experts on bridge, the leisure pursuit of choice for Jazz Age America’s “fashionable society and its emulators.”
+Joseph Bowne Elwell’s skill as a player and teacher made him a bestselling author – Elwell on Bridge was the bible of the game – and catapulted him into the social swirl of New York, Newport, and Palm Beach.
+And it made him rich: he tutored and befriended socialites and millionaires, picked up stock tips from Wall Street insiders at the card table, and made a killing by gambling on high-stakes games.
+He raced thoroughbreds in Kentucky and owned a yacht, a Long Island cottage, and Florida villa.

-On a June morning in 1920, as the forty-seven-year-old sorted through his mail in the reception room of his Manhattan home, someone stood in front of his chair, aimed a .45-caliber pistol at the center of his forehead, and pulled the trigger.
+On a June morning in 1920, as the forty-seven-year-old sorted through his mail in the reception room of his townhouse on Manhattan’s Upper West Side, someone stood in front of his chair, aimed a .45-caliber pistol at the center of his forehead, and pulled the trigger.

-Elwell’s murder remains one of history’s great unsolved crimes, an enduring mystery that reveals how power, corruption, scandal, and privilege defined and shaped an era of loosening morals and jarring social change.
-Lurid accounts of the crime filled the front pages of newspapers across America as detectives and crime reporters pursued theories and possible motives.
-Among the suspects were prominent businessmen, socialites, former lovers (along with their jilted boyfriends and husbands), underworld figures, gamblers, and racetrack rivals.
+Elwell’s murder remains one of history’s great unsolved crimes, an enduring mystery that reveals how power, corruption, scandal, and privilege defined and shaped America as the Gilded Age gave way to the loosening morals and jarring social changes of the Jazz Age.
+Lurid accounts of the crime filled the front pages of newspapers across America as detectives and crime reporters pursued a dizzying array of theories and possible motives.
+Dozens of suspects were accused or questioned, from prominent businessmen and stalwarts of the society pages to former lovers, gamblers, underworld figures, and racetrack rivals.

 “The great detective-story murder of our times” – Vanity Fair